remebjornatle/school_performance/README.md

 # school_performance

-The folder contains the code used in the paper "School performance and the social gradient in young adult death in Norway"
+The zipped folder available for download contains the code used in the paper "School performance and the social gradient in young adult death in Norway"

 Author 1
 Name: Bjørn-Atle Reme (corresponding author),